ShowHand (HAND) Price Tops $0.0000

-ShowHand (CURRENCY:HAND) traded 35.6% lower against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on March 28th.
-One ShowHand token can now be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges including IDEX, HitBTC, Hotbit and Mercatox.
-ShowHand has a market capitalization of $6,884.91 and $730.00 worth of ShowHand was traded on exchanges in the last 24 hours.
-Over the last seven days, ShowHand has traded 4.6% higher against the U.S. dollar.
+ShowHand (CURRENCY:HAND) traded 5.3% higher against the dollar during the 1 day period ending at 8:00 AM Eastern on April 3rd.
+One ShowHand token can currently be bought for approximately $0.0000 or 0.00000000 BTC on exchanges including YoBit, Hotbit, IDEX and HitBTC.
+ShowHand has a market cap of $8,989.75 and $430.00 worth of ShowHand was traded on exchanges in the last 24 hours.
+In the last seven days, ShowHand has traded up 6.3% against the dollar.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.